wzxjohn/moeSS/README.md

 - Because I don't use any encrypt function when post the data, you are suggesting to secure your site by using SSL certs.
 - Many notices and sentences are **written directly in the view files**, so you need to **edit the file** to change them.
 They may moved to database in the future.

+# Upgrade
+If database structure has been changed after update, I will upload a sql file in update folder.
+Just use that sql file to update database structures.

 # License
 The license under which the moeSS is released is the GPLv3 (or later) from the Free Software Foundation.
 A copy of the license is included with every copy of moeSS,